LuisM234/COMP208-Group-23-Project/backend/README.md

 And probably have a look around the different sections of the library (or ask AI to be honest)

-### How to use the database
-Database stuff coming soon, once we figure out how to implement it.

-Ideally we (Treasure, Charles) were thinking to use a cloud database, such as [TIDB](https://www.pingcap.com/).

-We can host the backend on our machines, and have the database in the cloud so we don't have to worry about hosting the entire system anywhere.
-This is subject to change if anyone has any other ideas.
+~~We can host the backend on our machines, and have the database in the cloud so we don't have to worry about hosting the entire system anywhere.
+This is subject to change if anyone has any other ideas.~~